A practitioner platform for human communication and conflict development

 The Art of Reframing

-How to transform destructive language into forward-looking, interest-based conversation.
+How to transform destructive language into forward-looking conversation

 Active Listening